 Back in high school I had a great history teacher, Mr. Murphy.
-He encouraged his students to make the news a part of our daily routines.
+He encouraged us to make the news a part of our daily routines.
 He said it was like jumping on a merry-go-round.
-It would be awkward at first, and you wouldn't know left from right at first, but once you got acclimated, you'd figure it out and enjoy the ride.
+It would be awkward at first, and you wouldn't know left from right, but once you got acclimated, you'd figure it out and enjoy the ride.
 It was his way to encourage us to be informed citizens, and not be intimated by the process.

 1. Controversial USCIS Memo Draws Major H-1B Lawsuit